paul-schaaf/blog/blog/_posts/2021-01-14-programming-on-solana-an-introduction.md

 ```
 4. `[]` The rent sysvar
 ```
 Account 4 is the `Rent` sysvar.
 I'll explain this in detail once we get to writing the `processor` code.
-What you should remember for now is that
 ```
 5. `[]` The token program
 ```
-Account 5 is the account of the token program itself.
-I will explain why we need this account as well when we get to writing the `processor` code
+What you should remember for now is that Account 5 is the account of the token program itself.
+I will explain why we need this account as well when we get to writing the `processor` code.

 > Solana has sysvars that are parameters of the Solana cluster you are on.
 These sysvars can be accessed through accounts and store parameters such as what the current fee or rent is